ssnover/my-blaster-runs-hot/README.md

 ---
 </div>

-A twin stick shooter prototype inspired by the "My Blaster Runs Hot" mini-game from "Rachet and Clank A Crack in Time".
+A twin stick shooter prototype inspired by the "My Blaster Runs Hot" mini-game from "Ratchet and Clank A Crack in Time".
 The goal is recreate all the functionality from the mini-game.
 The current color code is blue = player, red = enemy and green = civillian.

 ## Features
 ---